-Here is a colorful and healthy vegetarian low sodium dinner recipe that’s packed with vegetables.
+Here is a colorful and healthy low sodium dinner recipe that’s packed with vegetables.
 Feel free to swap in any vegetables or cook up one of your favorite whole grains, such as brown rice, orzo or quinoa.

 This recipe has 562 mg sodium per serving, Serving size: 1 cup vegetables, ½ cup farro, 4 oz. salmon